 The menu includes dishes representing all regions of Italy, including Chef Anthony Cerrato’s traditional family recipes.
-Hand-tossed pizzas, savory pastas, grilled or sautéed meats and seafood, house-made desserts, as well as gluten-free and vegetarian options are all made to order and feature locally sourced ingredients from Asheville Urban Farms and Fork Mountain Farm, among others.
+Hand-tossed pizzas, savory pastas, grilled or sautéed meats and seafood, house-made desserts, as well as gluten-free and vegetarian options are all made to order and feature locally sourced ingredients from Sunburst Farms, Ivy Creek Family Farm and Fork Mountain Farm, among others.
 The drink selection includes local brews on tap, biodynamic and organically produced Italian wines, as well as a host of fine liquors and cocktails.

-Strada adjoins the Social Lounge a craft cocktail bar with a rooftop dining and light fare.
+Strada adjoins the Social Lounge, a craft cocktail bar with a unique rooftop patio and light fare.
 On request the full Strada menu is available next door.
 Catering and private dining are available.

 AN INTERVIEW WITH CHEF ANTHONY